Daniel Platzman: Film and television scoring

-Platzman, who studied film scoring at Berklee College of Music, composed the original score for the 2014 season of Africa Investigates, the award-winning investigative documentary series on Al Jazeera English produced by Insight TWI.
+Platzman studied film scoring at Berklee College of Music.
+He composed the original score for the 2014 season of Africa Investigates, the award-winning investigative documentary series on Al Jazeera English produced by Insight TWI.
 Africa Investigates is the first internationally broadcast documentary series fronted exclusively by African investigative journalists.
-Platzman also contributed music to the film Best F(r)iends and scored the short film "Eagles are Turning People Into Horses: The Movie" by Nick Kocher and Brian McElhaney.
+Platzman contributed music to the film Best F(r)iends (2017) and scored a short film, "Eagles are Turning People Into Horses: The Movie" by Nick Kocher and Brian McElhaney.